bullhorn/invenias-api-docs/source/index.html.md

 }
 ```

-This endpoint can be used to get the names of all of the available Lookup Lists in the database.
+This endpoint can get the names of all the Lookup Lists in the database.

 ### HTTP Request
 `https://{subdomain}.invenias.com/api/v1/lookuplists/list`